-Body coat is sandy brown to tan in the summer, generally transitioning to a grayish color in winter months.
-Hindquarters may appear more pale in color and most underparts are white.
-Underside of tail and long tuft of chin hair (goatee) are black.
+The body coat is sandy brown to tan in the summer, generally transitioning to a grayish color in the winter months.
+Hindquarters may appear paler in color and most underparts are white.
+The underside of the tail and a long tuft of chin hair (goatee) are black.
 Males also have a small black ridge of hair running along their backs.
-Leg coloration and horn configuration often distinguish nubian ibex from other ibexes.
+Leg coloration and horn configuration often distinguish Nubian ibex from other ibexes.
 Short, stout legs are marked with distinct black and white markings.
-Large, semicircular horns grow up, back, curl downward and are marked with 24 to 36 knobby ridges along the outer curve (prominent in males).
+Large, semicircular horns grow up, back, curl downward, and are marked with 24 to 36 knobby ridges along the outer curve (prominent in males).
 Length of adult male horns average 30 inches but reach upwards of 4+ feet (record 54.5 inches).
 Female horns are much thinner and shorter, growing from 5 to 14 inches.
-Males generally weigh 100 to 165 lbs, but can exceed 200 lbs., while females range from 55 to 90 lbs.
+Males generally weigh 100 to 165 lbs but can exceed 200 lbs., while females range from 55 to 90 lbs.

 Hunting Ibex Cross at Stone Creek Ranch is an experience like no other.
 Our expert guides survey our 300 acres every day, rain or shine, in order to make sure you have the most successful hunt possible.
 Whether you’re a novice hunter or a seasoned veteran, we’ll make you feel comfortable from start to finish.
 Choose from a safari-style hunt using rifles or bow hunting, whatever your style, we’ll make sure this is a hunt you’ll never forget.